Who is Suubi Africa?

 In December 2015, we opened Suubi Africa Children's Medical Center.
 Access to healthcare is very limited and most of the children suffer from things that could be simply treated.
 We had an opportunity to convert a small derelict building, so we took it.
 It has 2 rooms and we have a local fully qualified nurse who works 7 days a week.
 We can treat children from 0-5 years old.
 We hope to be able to build a bigger medical center in the future and therefore be able to treat older children.

-So, we have built a village - Suubi Africa Village.
-It consists of Elvet House (home to our 10 adopted children), Suubi Africa Children's Medical Center, Suubi Africa Primary School, the Saturday Club, Messy Church, a Community Building, a Playground and a Farm.
-We hope to begin planning to build another home in the very near future.
+So, we have built a community - Suubi Africa Village.
+It consists of Elvet House (home to our 10 adopted children), Suubi Africa Children's Medical Center, Suubi Africa Primary School, the Saturday Club, Messy Church, a Community Building, a Playground, a Farm and a dining room/community hall.
+We are in the process of finalising plans to build another home and we hope to begin the build before the end of the year.